rspamd/rspamd/downloads.md

 Please **DO NOT** use those packages, as they are no longer supported.

-### Other operating systems

-FreeBSD users can install Rspamd from [ports](http://www.freshports.org/mail/rspamd/).

-Users of NetBSD (and other systems with pkgsrc) can use [pkgsrc](http://pkgsrc.se/mail/rspamd).

-OSX users can install from [MacPorts](https://trac.macports.org/browser/trunk/dports/mail/rspamd/Portfile).

 ## Build rspamd from the sources

-You can also build rspamd from the source code.
+If there are no packages for your system or you want custom build options you can also build rspamd from the source code.
 To do that grab the source from [github](https://github.com/vstakhov/rspamd) using `git`:

 	git clone --recursive https://github.com/vstakhov/rspamd.git